 Modern technology has also been evolving to help people find music for their productions.
 From small content creators on social media to large creators with the backing of major cable networks, new technology has been released to help them find music to sync to their productions.

 What Does it Mean for Music Professionals?

 Taking a look at how music sync licensing, it’s only fair to wonder how to manage all these details, while maintaining a perfect music catalog management.
 Navigating between rights management, sales pitches, metadata and, of course, revenues, can be a bit nerve-wracking.

 We got you covered!
 We created Reprtoir as a software suite, with several features to lock and unlock as you go.
-Among them, you’ll find a music metadata CMS, a musical works management system (and backup), but also a solution to send private playlists for your sales pitches with real time data analytics.
+Among them, you’ll find a music metadata CMS (and backup), but also a solution to send private playlists for your sales pitches with real time data analytics.
 A real game changer if you’re looking to develop the sales part of your music business.
 Let us show you around with a free demo, whenever you need it!